cloudflare/gokeyless/README.md

 - `-loglevel` (optional) Level of logging as [defined here](https://godoc.org/github.com/cloudflare/cfssl/log#pkg-constants).
 Defaults to `LevelInfo`.
 - `-pid-file` (optional) Path to a file into which the PID of the keyserver.
 This file is only written if the keyserver starts successfully.
+- `-manual-activation` (optional) This makes the keyserver generate the server key and the CSR written to files.
+And we will manually get the server certificate issued.

 ## License